CSCfi/csc-user-guide/docs/computing/running/batch-job-basics.md

 myprog -i input -o output
 ```
-The first line with `/bin/bash -l` tells that the file should be interpreted as a bash script (the `-l` flag invokes a login shell, which is
+The first line with `#!/bin/bash -l` tells that the file should be interpreted as a bash script (the `-l` flag invokes a login shell, which is
 needed for the module system to work properly) .

 Lines starting with `#SBATCH` are arguments to the batch system.
-We will present some of the options, for a list of all possible options,
+We are only using a small part of the options.
+For a list of all possible options,
 see the [slurm documentation](https://slurm.schedmd.com/srun.html).

-The general syntax  is:
+The general syntax for a `#SBATCH` option  is:
 ```
 #SBATCH option_name argument
 ```
+In our example:

 ```
 #SBATCH --jobname=myTest